Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Accelerate the removal of bodily fluids.

 Theobromine makes chocolate toxic to birds, even in small amounts.
-Even without theobromine, chocolate is unhealthy for parrots because it contains the following ingredients:
+Even without theobromine, chocolate is unhealthy because it contains:

 • Butter: This adds fat to a parrot’s diet.

-• Milk: This is harmful since birds can’t digest lactose (no lactase).
+• Milk: This is harmful since birds struggle to digest lactose (no lactase).

 • Sugar: This can lead to weight gain, lethargy, and stomach upsets.

-The darker the chocolate, the more theobromine it contains.
-For example, dark chocolate is more dangerous than milk chocolate, which is more harmful than white chocolate.
+The darker the chocolate, the more theobromine.
+Dark chocolate is more harmful than milk chocolate, which is more harmful than white chocolate.

 Fruit Pits

-Many fruit pits contain cyanide, which is highly toxic to parrots.
-This applies to various stoned fruit, including apricots, cherries, prunes, pears, plums, and peach pits.
+Many fruit pits contain a cyanide compound, which is highly toxic to parrots.
+This applies to stoned fruits like apricots, cherries, prunes, pears, plums, and peach pits.

-Cyanide poisoning from fruit pit consumption can lead to the following:
+Cyanide poisoning from fruit pit consumption can lead to:

 • Seizures.